-- B. Your protest must be in writing and must contain, as applicable: - a. your name, mailing address, and telephone number; - b. the appropriate taxpayer identification number or numbers: - c. the tax period or date for which the tax was proposed; - d. the nature and kind of tax (or license) in dispute; - e. a statement of facts supporting your position; - f. a statement outlining the reasons for the protest, including any law or authority upon which you rely; and - g. any other relevant information the Department may reasonably prescribe.
+- A. You may seek a refund of any state tax paid (other than a property tax) by filing a written claim for refund with the Department of Revenue ("Department"). - B. Your refund claim must contain: - a. your name, mailing address, and telephone number; - b. the appropriate taxpayer identification number or numbers; - c. the tax period or date for which the tax was paid; - d. the nature and kind of tax paid; - e. the amount which you claim was erroneously paid; - f. a statement of facts supporting your position; - g. a statement outlining the reasons for the refund claim, including any law or other authority upon which you rely; and - h. any other relevant information the Department may reasonably require.